Allenstech-Homelab/allenstechio.github.io/_posts/2024-11-06-tf-cloud-proxmox.markdown

 Follow along below for an overview of how I set up Terraform Cloud with pipelines to bring this vision to life.
 I’ll walk through my configuration, the integrations I used, and some tips I picked up along the way for optimizing the automation process.

-## The Beginning
+## Terraform Code Repository

-The first step for me was identifying which code repository software I wanted utilize.
-I ended up settling on GitHub(github.com) to store my terraform code.
-I didn't necessarily care if my code was in the cloud or on-prem seeing as this was a homelab project.
-Your decision may be influenced on a plethora of requirements depending on if this is being setup for an enterprise organization.
-If you prefer to host your code locally GitHub does offer GitHub Enterprise Server which is a self-hosted version of the GitHub platform.
-Other recommendations include GitLab, Azure Devops Servers, and Gitea.
+My first step was to determine which code repository platform best suited my needs.
+Ultimately, I chose GitHub (github.com) to store my Terraform code.
+Since this was a homelab project, I was flexible about hosting in the cloud or on-premises.
+However, your decision may depend on various requirements, particularly if you're setting up for an enterprise environment.

+For those preferring on-premises hosting, GitHub offers GitHub Enterprise Server, a self-hosted version of the platform.
+Other solid alternatives include GitLab, Azure DevOps Server, and Gitea, each with unique features and configurations tailored to different use cases.

+## HCP Terraform
+There were a few reasons why I decided to use the Terraform cloud platform instead of solely using GitHub Actions.
+Terraform is a stateful IaC tool.
+It uses the tfstate file in order to determine what changes should be made to the infrastructure you are managing within in it.
+GitHub actions alone does not natively store the tfstate file.
+There are alternatives to using the Terraform Cloud such as storing your state in Azure or AWS however Terraform Cloud offers many benefits since its sole purpose is focused towards Terraform and managing the state properly.
+The Terraform Cloud platform also natively integrates with GitHub using a VCS connection.
+You'll need to sign up for a free Terraform Cloud account here (https://app.terraform.io/session) If you are interested, the free and paid Terraform cloud plan comparison can be found here (https://developer.hashicorp.com/terraform/cloud-docs/overview)

+## Self-hosted GitHub Runner & TF Cloud Execution Agent
+Since im hosting proxmox on-prem in my homelab im going to be using a self-hosted GitHub Runner (Proxmox LXC) to execute my code locally within my network.
+The same goes for the terraform cloud as I will be using the same self-hosted Proxmox LXC as the TF Cloud agent for plans and applies.

+## GitHub Actions Setup
+Once you connect your GitHub repository to the TF Cloud platform it will automatically generate a Github actions yaml file for you and place it within the ".github/workflows" directory.

+## GitHub Secrets